“Best wishes to Ken — Stan Lee, Jack Kirby”

 I was thrilled when I received an envelope in the mail from Marvel Comics.
 Hurriedly opening it, my eye fell on a sheet of paper with the two signatures.
 I’m now somewhat embarrassed to admit that, at first blush, I was a bit disappointed.

 First, I was taken aback by how Lee had truncated my name.
 I had always been known by my full name, Kendall.
 Stan had addressed the note to Ken.
 My dad, Kenneth, was known as Ken; I was Kendall.

 And only two signatures?
 Where’s the rest of the gang?
 Where are Steve Ditko and Don Heck?
 Where are Joe Sinnott and Vince Colletta?

-Years later I realized that, by the 1960s, the Marvel bullpen was largely a myth.
+Years later I realized that, by the mid-1960s, the Marvel bullpen was largely a myth.
 There was a time when the artists and writers worked together in Marvel’s original offices in the McGraw-Hill building on West 42nd Street and later in the Empire State building.
-By the time the Marvel offices had moved to Madison Avenue, the bullpen existed principally in the tales spun by Stan Lee.
+By the time the Marvel offices had moved to Madison Avenue, the bullpen existed principally only in the tales spun by Stan Lee.